-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Newport Beach exposed to these hazards.
 See hazard sections below and check your address for details.

 Drought risk in Newport Beach, CA is extreme.
 Heat risk is significant.
 Precipitation risk is relatively low.
 About 46% of buildings in Newport Beach, CA are at risk of wildfire, and the risk level for these buildings is high.
 About 25% of buildings in Newport Beach, CA are at risk of flooding, and the risk level for these buildings is significant.